Frequently Asked Questions

 Please note that the Massachusetts’ “transitory travel” exception applies to parents, guardians, or other people assisting a student coming to the Williston campus from a non-exempt area only if they immediately depart the campus and state.
 If a person is traveling from a non-exempt area and plans to stay overnight, then they are subject to Massachusetts COVID-19 Travel Order and are expected to either receive a negative test within 72 hours of coming into Massachusetts or quarantine for 14 days.
 Unfortunately, Williston cannot order or provide tests for parents, guardians or family members.

-In order to start the school year as safely as possible, Williston has a closed campus for the first three weeks of the school year.
-During this time, all boarding students must remain on campus, and all day students must continue to practice strict Safer-at-Home Guidelines.
+At various times during the year, Williston will have a “closed campus.”
+During this time, all boarding students must remain on campus (no weekend permissions will be granted), and all day students must continue to practice strict Safer-at-Home Guidelines.
 Once a student returns to in-person classes and being on campus, they must commit to engaging only in Williston-sponsored activities until that restriction is lifted by the school.
 That decision will be determined by the administration in coordination with state and local health department guidance after the first three weeks of classes.
 Any violation of this policy means we will expect that student to leave campus/take remote classes, and rejoin the campus only once they are able to have a negative test, quarantine at home, then produce a second negative test three to five days later.
 The second test may be conducted at Williston.

 What physical adjustments have been made on campus to ensure spaces are safe?